Patbakare1/Palmoria_Group_Employee_Analysis/README.md

-# 🏢 Palmoria Group HR Gender Analysis
+# 🏢 Palmoria Group Employee Gender Analysis

 This project focuses on helping **Palmoria Group**, a manufacturing company in Nigeria, deal with **gender-related issues in the workplace**.
 A recent media headline accused the company of being male-dominated, and now the management wants to understand the real story using their employee data, that’s where I come in as the HR data analyst.